cogini/ansible-role-elixir-release/README.md

     elixir_release_app_name: my_app

-External name of the app, used to name the systemd service and directories:
+External name of the app, used to name the systemd service and directories.
+By default, it converts underscores to dashes:

     elixir_release_service_name: "{{ elixir_release_app_name | replace('_', '-') }}"

-Elixir application name, normally the CamelCase version of the app name:
+Elixir application name.
+By default, it is the CamelCase version of the app name:

     elixir_release_app_module: "{{ elixir_release_service_name.title().replace('_', '') }}"

-Version of the app in the release.
-If not specified, will read it from a file in the release.
+Version of the app to release.
+If not specified, will read it from the `start_erl.data` file in the release directory.

     elixir_release_version: "0.1.0"

+For security, we use separate accounts to deploy the app and to run it.
+The deploy account owns the code and config files, and has rights to restart the app.
+We normally use a separate account called `deploy`.
+The app runs under a separate account with the minimum permissions it needs.
+We normally create a name matching the app, e.g. `foo` or use a generic name like `app`.

+The release files are owned by `deploy:app` with mode 0644 so that the app can read them.

 OS account that deploys and owns the release files: